vuukle/ios_webview_sdk/README.md

 15. setVuuklePaginationCount(10)                               -[By default, 10 items!]
 Optional field!
 (Int value)

+16. setVuukleBaseViewController                                -[Set your base view controller, with contains view with comments]

-16. buildVuukle(self.view)                                     -[Set your View name where should be displayed Vuukle!For example: "myView".]
+17. buildVuukle(self.view)                                     -[Set your View name where should be displayed Vuukle!For example: "myView".]
 Required field!

-17. setVuukleMostPopularArticleVisible(true)                   -[By default false] Optional field!
+18. setVuukleMostPopularArticleVisible(true)                   -[By default false] Optional field!
 (Bool value)

-18. setVuukleMostPopularArticleCount(5)                        -[By default 6] Optional field!
+19. setVuukleMostPopularArticleCount(5)                        -[By default 6] Optional field!
 (Int value)

 ___________________________________________________________________